follow-the-sun/follow-the-sun.github.io/index.md

 # [](#header-1) 4   Traditional software development  vs FTS

 There are several major differences between traditional globally distributed software development and FTS approach.
-In traditional software development, global teams have little dependency on one another and usually do not pass on the work (hand-off).
+In traditional software development, global teams have a little dependency on one another and usually do not pass on the work (hand-off).
 Hand-off is the central idea of FTS approach.
 The efficiency of number of hours per day put into actual development is much higher in FTS model when compared with traditional software development \[1\].
 This is because work happens almost round the clock, compared with just eight hour efforts in traditional software workflow.
 This efficiency further increases with the number of locations and shifts.

 At any given time only one team owns the product unlike other global configurations in which multiple locations can own different parts of the product.
 As illustrated in Fig. 2  traditional software development stresses on minimal job hand-offs, whereas FTS focusses on day-to day job hand-offs \[1\].
 Because of its uncommon nature, FTS is also least practiced in the industry and has very few documented examples of success.
 When compared to traditional global software development FTS workflow is more difficult to achieve.

 ![](/images/fts1.jpeg)
-__Figure 2: Comparing FTS with other global workflows \[1\]__
+__Figure 2: Comparing FTS model with other global workflows \[1\]__

 ### [](#header-2)  All global workflows are not FTS
 Several workflows seem to be using the FTS model, but in reality this is not always the case.
 Based on the discussions in the _Principles of FTS_ section which explains the minimum criteria for a work flow to be considered as a FTS approach, the following do not fit in this category \[1\]: